Power priors for replication studies: Introduction

 Power priors form a class of informative prior distributions that allow data analysts to incorporate historical data into a Bayesian analysis \citep{Ibrahim2015}.
 The most basic version of the power prior is obtained by updating an initial prior distribution with the likelihood of the historical data raised to the power of $\alpha$, where $\alpha$ is usually restricted to the range from zero (i.e., complete discounting) to one (i.e., complete pooling).
 As such, the power parameter $\alpha$ specifies the degree to which historical data are discounted, thereby providing a quantitative compromise between the extreme positions of completely ignoring and fully trusting the historical data.

-One domain where historical data are per definition available is the analysis of replication studies.
-One pertinent question in this domain is the extent to which a replication study has successfully replicated the result of an original study.
+\begin{sloppypar} One domain where historical data are per definition available is the analysis of replication studies.
+One pertinent question in this domain is the extent to which a replication study has successfully replicated the result of an original study \citep{NSF2019}.
 Many methods have been proposed to address this question \citep[among others]{Bayarri2002, Verhagen2014, Johnson2016, Etz2016, vanAert2017, Ly2018, Hedges2019, Mathur2020, Held2020, Pawel2020, Pawel2020b, Held2021}.
 Here we propose a new and conceptually straightforward approach, namely to construct a power prior for the data from the original study, and to use that prior to draw inferences from the data of the replication study.
+The power prior approach can accommodate two common notions of replication success: First, the notion that the replication study should provide evidence for a genuine effect.
+This can be quantified by estimating and testing an effect size $\theta$, typically by assessing whether there is evidence that $\theta$ is different from zero.
+Second, the notion that the data from the original and replication studies should be compatible.
+This can be quantified by estimating and testing of the power parameter $\alpha$.
+Values close to $\alpha = 1$ indicate compatibility as there is a complete pooling of both data sets, and values close to $\alpha = 0$ indicate incompatibility as the original data are completely discounted. \end{sloppypar}